lkuper/CMPS290S-2018-09/_drafts/consistency-types-dps.md

 <!-- ------------------------------>
 <!-- SECTION -->
-## Consistency Types
+## Consistency Types and Consistency Type Systems
+In [CMPS290S][course-website], we have been reading a handful of papers that discuss various tools for understanding, analyzing, and reasoning about consistency in a distributed system.
+In these readings, I have been particularly interested in two implementations of type systems for enforcing consistency requirements over data types:

+* [Disciplined Inconsistency with Consistency Types][ipa-paper]
+* [MixT: A Language for Mixing Consistency in Geodistributed Transactions][mixt-paper]

+To differentiate from other type systems in this blog post, I call these type systems *consistency type systems*.
+Consistency type systems try to lift consistency models to first-class citizens in the programming model for distributed systems.
+By making consistency models explicit in the type system, it allows developers to verify that important data types are used at an appropriate correctness level.
+The IPA paper claims:

+    > ...IPA allows the programmer to trade off performance and consistency, safe in the knowledge
+    > that the type system has checked the program for consistency safety.

+This type of support from the programming model is necessary for developers to be both more efficient and more correct.
+To further support the benefit of consistency type systems, the MixT paper claims:

+    > ...engineers at major companies frequently find themselves writing distributed programs that
+    > mix accesses to data from multiple existing storage systems, each with distinct consistency
+    > guarantees.

 As described in the [Consistency Models](#consistency-models) section, there are many consistency models that are meaningful for developers working in distributed systems.
 From the perspective of a consistency type system, we are interested in how to verify and enforce them for associated data types.
 To do this, Consistency type systems associate data types with the consistency model we would like the data types to conform to.
-The consistency model is defined by consistency constraints (or requirements), in a way that the programming language or system can enforce.
-The association of data types with consistency models allows the developer, and the system, to explicitly reason over consistency constraints in applications.

-### Related Work
-In [CMPS290S][course-website], we have been reading a handful of papers that discuss various tools for understanding, analyzing, and reasoning about consistency in a distributed system.
-There are a few categories that I would group related work into:

-1. Consistency type systems
-2. Analysis of consistent, distributed logic

-For the first category, consistency type systems, I first describe and analyze the following existing implementations:
-* [Disciplined Inconsistency with Consistency Types][disciplined-inconsistency]
-* [MixT: A Language for Mixing Consistency in Geodistributed Transactions][mixt]

-Analysis of consistent, distributed logic is analysis for understanding, proving, and designing distributed systems with respect to the requirements of various consistency models that abstract data types and operations satisfy.
-For this category, this blog post is influenced by:
-* [Replicated Data Types: Specification, Verification, Optimality][rdt-svo]
-* ['Cause I'm Strong Enough: Reasoning about Consistency Choices in Distributed Systems][strong-enough]

-## Consistency type systems

-## Analysis of consistent, distributed logic
+### IPA Consistency Type System
+[IPA's implementation][ipa-impl] is in Scala and leverages Scala's powerful type system.
+This approach allows the developer to directly interact with the consistency type of their data, using features such as pattern matching.
+For IPA, the consistency model is specified as a policy on an ADT in 1 of 2 ways:

+1. Static consistency policies--These specify the consistency model (e.g. strong, weak, causal).
+2. Dynamic consistency policies--These specify performance or correctness bounds, within which to achieve the strongest consistency possible.

+Static consistency policies are roughly "passed-through" to the data store.
+IPA is implemented as a layer on top of Cassandra because of Cassandra's quorum approach to consistency.
+By achieving "quorum intersection," writes to and reads from Cassandra can be strongly consistent.
+Weak consistency policies can be satisfied by specifying few replicas to write to (e.g. 1 or 2) and few replicas to read from (e.g. 1 or 2).
+The number of replicas written to, W, and the number of replicas read from, R, only needs to be less than the total number of replicas, N, to be weakly consistent.
+But, notice that Cassandra does not natively support complex consistency models, such as causal or strong eventual.

+### MixT Consistency Type System
+TODO

+## Declarative Programming over Mixed Consistencies
+[QUELEA][quelea-paper] takes a declarative programming approach to allowing developers directly reason over the consistency policies used for ADTs.
+[QUELEA's implementation][quelea-impl] provides a declarative language for specifying an operational contract for an ADT to follow.

+TODO

 <!-- ------------------------------>
 <!-- SECTION -->